 Is it time to replace your missing teeth?
-If you’re considering dentures, or fake teeth, in Sacramento, contact Natomas Crossing Dental Care and make an appointment.
-Find out how dentures can improve your smile and learn how to take care of them.
+If you’re considering dentures, or false teeth, contact Natomas Crossing Dental Care and make an appointment.
+Find out how dentures in Sacramento can improve your smile and learn how to take care of them.

 Schedule Your Appointment Today

 Dentures are not just for elderly patients — patients of any age can lose some or all of their teeth.
 A denture is a removable appliance that replaces missing teeth and the tissues surrounding them.
 The appliance, made from plastic and porcelain, looks a lot like your natural gum tissue and teeth.
 Complete dentures replace all your teeth.
 Partial dentures fill in the spaces left by a few missing teeth and keep your remaining teeth from shifting out of position.

 Dentures are custom-made in a dental laboratory from impressions of your mouth taken by your dentist.
 Your dentist determines which type is best for you:

 - A conventional full denture is inserted in your mouth after all your remaining teeth are extracted and your tissues have healed.
 The healing process may take several months, during which time the patient could go without teeth or opt for immediate dentures.

 - Immediate full dentures are created in advance and placed right after your natural teeth are extracted.
 This means that you are never without teeth; however, the immediate dentures have to be refitted in a few months to account for the change in the bone supporting your teeth during the healing process.
 For this reason, immediate dentures are often used as a temporary option until the conventional custom dentures can be made and inserted.